 The court must also consider the extent to which each of the child’s parents has fulfilled their responsibilities as a parent (s 60CC(4)).
 For parents with whom the child is living, such responsibilities include facilitating the other parent spending time with the child and communicating with the other parent about major long-term issues in relation to the child.
 For parents who do not live with the child, such responsibilities include paying child support and taking opportunities to spend time with the child.

 The ICL is not bound by a child’s instructions, but acts on the basis of the child’s best interests.
-Legal representation is through Victoria Legal Aid.
+Legal representation is generally funded through Victoria Legal Aid.

 Certain children affected by state welfare law are not covered by the FLA.